jayholster/jayholster.github.io/README.md

 Additionally, I discovered that Jamie Bernstein, daughter of Leonard Bernstein, hosted a Young People's Concert as part of the Bernstein at 100 festival which took place at the University of Colorado Boulder in 2018.
 After contacting represetentatives of the College of Music, I was able to procure a transcript of this event and add it to my list, resulting in 132 pages of transcripts which included 51,956 words, or 500,827 characters.

 ### Labeling the Dataset
 After concatenating all primary sources, I needed to format the data for time-based inquiry.
 To make it easier to label the data with the appropriate episode title and airdate, I converted transcript data (bernstein.txt) to a list of sentences, creating a new .csv file.
+Back to python for now!

 ```python
 # read the txt file, and split every line at the character '.'.
 Then append sentences to list 'string'.